 The FOMC, in conducting monetary policy, establishes policy regarding domestic open market operations, oversees these operations, and issues authorizations and directives to the FRBNY to execute transactions.
-The FOMC authorizes and directs the FRBNY to conduct operations in domestic markets, including the direct purchase and sale of Treasury securities, government-sponsored enterprise (GSE) debt securities, federal agency and GSE mortgage-backed securities (MBS), the purchase of these securities under agreements to resell, and the sale of these securities under agreements to repurchase.
+The FOMC authorizes and directs the FRBNY to conduct operations in domestic markets, including the direct purchase and sale of Treasury securities, government-sponsored enterprise (GSE) debt securities, and federal agency and GSE mortgage-backed securities (MBS); the purchase of these securities under agreements to resell; and the sale of these securities under agreements to repurchase.
 The FRBNY holds the resulting securities and agreements in a portfolio known as the System Open Market Account (SOMA).
-The FRBNY is authorized and directed to lend the Treasury securities and federal agency and GSE debt securities that are held in the SOMA.
+The FRBNY is authorized and directed to lend the Treasury securities and GSE debt securities that are held in the SOMA.

 To counter disorderly conditions in foreign exchange markets or to meet other needs specified by the FOMC to carry out the System's central bank responsibilities, the FOMC has authorized and directed the FRBNY to execute spot and forward foreign exchange transactions in 14 foreign currencies, to hold balances in those currencies, and to invest such foreign currency holdings, while maintaining adequate liquidity.
-The FOMC has also authorized the FRBNY to maintain reciprocal currency arrangements with the Bank of Canada and the Bank of Mexico in the maximum amounts of \$2 billion and \$3 billion, respectively, and to warehouse foreign currencies for the Treasury and the Exchange Stabilization Fund.
+The FOMC has also authorized the FRBNY to maintain reciprocal currency arrangements with the Bank of Canada and the Bank of Mexico in the maximum amounts of \$2 billion and \$3 billion, respectively, and to warehouse foreign currencies for the Treasury and the Exchange Stabilization Fund in the maximum amount of \$5 billion.

-Because of the global character of funding markets, the System has at times coordinated with other central banks to provide temporary liquidity.
-In May 2010, the FOMC authorized and directed the FRBNY to establish temporary U.S. dollar liquidity swap arrangements with the Bank of Canada, the Bank of England, the European Central Bank, the Bank of Japan, and the Swiss National Bank through January 2011.
-Subsequently, the FOMC authorized and directed the FRBNY to extend these arrangements through February 1, 2013.
-In December 2012, the FOMC authorized and directed the FRBNY to extend these arrangements through February 1, 2014.
-In addition, in November 2011, as a contingency measure, the FOMC authorized the FRBNY to establish temporary bilateral foreign currency liquidity swap arrangements with the Bank of Canada, the Bank of England, the European Central Bank, the Bank of Japan, and the Swiss National Bank so that liquidity can be provided to U.S. institutions in any of their currencies if necessary.
-In December 2012, the FOMC authorized the FRBNY to extend these temporary bilateral foreign currency liquidity swap arrangements through February 1, 2014.
+Because of the global character of bank funding markets, the System has at times coordinated with other central banks to provide liquidity.
+The FOMC authorized and directed the FRBNY to establish temporary U.S. dollar liquidity swap lines with the Bank of Canada, the Bank of England, the European Central Bank, the Bank of Japan, and the Swiss National Bank.
+In addition, as a contingency measure, the FOMC authorized and directed the FRBNY to establish temporary foreign currency liquidity swap arrangements with these five central banks to allow for the System to access liquidity, if necessary, in any of the foreign central banks' currencies.
+On October 31, 2013, the Federal Reserve and five other central banks agreed to convert their existing temporary liquidity swap arrangements to standing agreements that will remain in effect until further notice.

 Although the Reserve Banks are separate legal entities, they collaborate on the delivery of certain services to achieve greater efficiency and effectiveness.
 This collaboration takes the form of centralized operations and product or function offices that have responsibility for the delivery of certain services on behalf of the Reserve Banks.
 Various operational and management models are used and are supported by service agreements between the Reserve Banks.
 In some cases, costs incurred by a Reserve Bank for services provided to other Reserve Banks are not shared; in other cases, the Reserve Banks are reimbursed for costs incurred in providing services to other Reserve Banks.
-Major services provided by the Bank on behalf of the System and for which the costs were not reimbursed by the other Reserve Banks include Standard Cash Automation, Currency Technology Office, IT Transformation Initiatives, Enterprise-wide Security Projects, Enterprise Security Operations Coordination, the Payroll Central Business Administration Function, Daylight Overdraft Reporting and Pricing, and the National Procurement Office.
+Major services provided by the Bank on behalf of the System for which the costs were not reimbursed by the other Reserve Banks include Standard Cash Automation, Currency Technology Office, IT Transformation Initiatives, Enterprise-wide Security Projects, Enterprise Security Operations Coordination, the Payroll Central Business Administration Function, Daylight Overdraft Reporting and Pricing, and the National Procurement Office.
 Costs are, however, redistributed to the other Reserve Banks for computing and support services the Bank provides for the System.
-The Bank's total reimbursement for these services was \$295 million and \$258 million for the years ended December 31, 2012 and 2011, respectively, and is included in "Operating expenses: Other" on the Statements of Income and Comprehensive Income.
+The Bank's total reimbursement for these services was \$335 million and \$295 million for the years ended December 31, 2013 and 2012, respectively, and is included in "Operating expenses: Other" on the Statements of Income and Comprehensive Income.

-3 SIGNIFICANT ACCOUNTING POLICIES
+SIGNIFICANT ACCOUNTING POLICIES